genjax-dev/genjax-chi/README.md

 pip install jax[cuda12]~=0.4.24
 ```

+## Disclaimer

+This is a research project.
+Expect bugs and sharp edges.
+Please help by trying out GenJAX, [reporting bugs](https://github.com/ChiSym/genjax/issues), and letting us know what you think!

+## Geting involved + support

+Pull requests and bug reports are always welcome!
+Check out our [Contributor's
+Guide](CONTRIBUTING.md) for information on how to get started contributing to GenJAX.

+The TL;DR; is:

+- send us a pull request,
+- iterate on the feedback + discussion, and
+- get a +1 from a maintainer

+in order to get your PR accepted.

+Issues should be reported on the [GitHub issue tracker](https://github.com/ChiSym/genjax/issues).

+If you want to discuss an idea for a new feature or ask us a question, discussion occurs primarily in the body of [Github Issues](https://github.com/ChiSym/genjax/issues)

 ## Citing GenJAX

 To cite GenJAX, please use the following BibTeX entry for [our initial work on programmable variational inference](https://dl.acm.org/doi/10.1145/3656463):